Searge/kbot/README.md

 ## Use the available commands to interact with the bot

 Available Commands

-`/start` - Start the bot and display a welcome message.
+- `/start` - Start the bot and display a welcome message.
-`/help` - Display the list of available commands.
+  - `/start <message>` - Echo the provided message back to the user, if understand.
-`/echo <message>` - Echo the provided message back to the user.
+  - `/start hello` - Display a "Hello World" message.
-`/ping` - Display a "pong" message to indicate that the bot is online.
+  - `/start ping` - Display a "pong" message to indicate that the bot is online.

 ## Credits